This page tracks opioid settlement-funded grant opportunities and was created in part with the Legal Action Center.

 This section reports on states’ and localities’ opioid settlement-funded grant-making.

-LAC and OST have jointly launched the above map and this spreadsheet on Juneteenth 2024 to provide a snapshot in time of states’ and localities’ opioid settlement grant-making opportunities.
+LAC and OST jointly launched the below spreadsheet on Juneteenth 2024 to provide a snapshot in time of states’ and localities’ opioid settlement grant-making opportunities.
+Since then, OST has independently maintained the below.

 About the spreadsheet (OST): I create my datasets for public, beneficial uses, so each of them sit under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License, which allows you to “remix, adapt, and build upon [the above] non-commercially” provided that (1) I am credited in the process (“Christine Minhee, J.D., OpioidSettlementTracker.com”), and (2) you license whatever you produce using my help under identical terms.
 Happy to discuss.